lzcd/LeanGoldfish/README.md

                    .And(new IsCharacter('C'));
 ```

-Here's another.
 This time the parser will be configured to check if a single character is one of the three valid ones:

 ```c#
 var myParser = new IsCharacter('A')